RathodDeven/SweetSpot/README.md

 * configure `darkTheme` and `lightTHeme` in `MuiThemeWrapper.tsx` to theme mui components
 * Use `const {theme, toggleTheme} = useTheme()` from `TailwindThemeProvider.tsx` to get the current theme and toggle the theme.

-### Configurations for PWA :
+### PWA Setup out of box :

-* If you don't want to use PWA at all then in `next.config.js` just export `nextConfig` without `withPWA`.
-* If you only want to allow PWA to be shown on mobile and show a Page that asks to install PWA, then in `config.ts` make `export const useOnlyPWAOnMobile = true`, and edit `ADDPWAPage.tsx` as you wish
-* This `ADDPWAPage.tsx` will be shown on the mobile web page, if the web app is opened from the browser, to prompt the user to install pwa.
-* Configure `public/manifest.json` as per your app
+* Configure `public/manifest.json` as per your app , to change app name and app icon for your PWA app.